Before shipping perishable products to the show, review the following information to ensure smooth delivery.

 USDA APHIS Plant Protection and Quarantine (PPQ) regulates the importation of plants and plant products under the authority of the Plant Protection Act.
 PPQ maintains its import program to safeguard U.S. agriculture and natural resources from the risks associated with the entry, establishment, or spread of animal and plant pests and noxious weeds.

-You may be required to submit a permit application to the USDA for in order to import certain items, so please review this information early so that you have any necessary permits in advance of the show.
-For more details, please read this APHIS fact sheet: Importing Food and Agricultural Products into the United States.
+You may be required to submit a permit application to the USDA for in order to import certain items.
+Please review this information early so that you have any necessary permits in advance of the show.

 Food and Drug Administration